 Stan Greenberg is a New York Times best-selling author and polling adviser to presidents, prime ministers and CEOs globally and right now is conducting deep research in more than a dozen countries.
 He was the senior pollster for President Bill Clinton and Vice President Al Gore, British Prime Minister Tony Blair, and President Nelson Mandela.
 Greenberg’s corporate clients include Boeing, BP, Microsoft, and other global companies.
 Greenberg was inducted into the American Association of Political Consultants’ “Hall of Fame.”
 He has been described as “the father of modern polling techniques,” “the De Niro of all political consultants,” and “an unrivaled international ‘guru.’”
 Esquire Magazine named him one of the most important people of the 21st century.
 Republican pollster Frank Luntz says, “Stan Greenberg scares the hell out of me.
 He doesn’t just have a finger on the people’s pulse; he’s got an IV injected into it.
 He’s the best.”
 He is always on call because his research is relevant, innovative and deep, whether it is exploring the new economy, climate change, new gender roles, political reform, or the hegemonic role of millennials.

-Jennifer Laszlo Mizrahi is the President of RespectAbility.
+Jennifer Laszlo Mizrahi is the Founder of RespectAbility.
 She regularly works with disability organizations, national, state and local policy leaders, workforce development professionals, media, employers, philanthropists, celebrities and faith-based organizations in order to expand opportunities for people with disabilities.
 Mizrahi has submitted testimony on employment for people with disabilities in all fifty states and at the Federal level.
-Read more about Jennifer Laszlo Mizrahi.